Japanese Culture and Traditions

 Bowing

-Bowing is an essential feature of Japanese culture, and it has a lot of meaning.
+Bowing is an essential feature of Japanese culture and has a lot of meaning.
 As Japanese culture places heavy emphasis on respect, bowing is one of the primary ways for people in Japan to show their respect.

-Though the younger generation sometimes shakes hands to greet very close friends, the usual way to greet others continues to be bowing.
+Though the younger generation sometimes shakes hands to greet very close friends, the usual way to greet others is to bow.

-You may like to read the detailed article about the tradition of bowing in Japan.
+You may want to read a detailed article about the tradition of bowing in Japan.

 Japanese Festivals

 Japanese festivals are big occasions throughout the country.
 Some are big and small, but they’re all worthwhile experiences.
-The Japanese word for the festival is Matsuri (祭り), and it typically lasts about two days.
+The Japanese word for the festival is Matsuri (祭り), typically lasting for two days.

 The most significant festivals in Japan are connected to the changing seasons, making them an excellent occasion to travel and see the local foliage.
 Even the most remote towns in Japan come alive during festival season.
 Other popular festivals are associated with a holiday, such as Minamatsuri (ひな祭り) and Tanabata (七夕).